-Mongolian Beef is a favorite Chinese restaurant dish that’s so easy to make at home!
+Mongolian Beef is a favorite dish at Chinese restaurants that’s so easy to make at home!
 This fast stir fry recipe has rich beefy flavor with soy garlic ginger sauce you’ll love.
 Dinner is on the table in about 30 minutes.

 It’s delicious, with bold flavors and you don’t have to cook.